CloudVistA/semantic-IoT/README.md

-# open medical IoT
+# Medical IoT Project

-Open medical Internet of Things (mIoT) is an architecture for medical device data streaming from the bedside to the cloud.
-This is comprised of (1) device data acquisition and management at the edge with commodity hardware and (2) push-based synchronization and integrate to centralized cloud storage for online analytics.
+Internet of medical Things (IoT) Project is an architecture for medical device data streaming from the bedside to the cloud.
+This is comprised of (1) device data acquisition and management at the edge with commodity open source hardware and (2) push-based synchronization and integrate to centralized cloud storage for online analytics.
 This design will evolve as discovery proceeds.

 ### Design Overview